usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 * The whole checker is now tested incrementally on a selected set of external Rascal libraries and programs, and the Rascal project itself, for regressions.
 * Character classes are now fully supported, in line with the semantics of the interpreter where `char(10)` has the dynamic type `[\n]`.
 The checker now assumes any `char(_)` term has type `![] + [\0]`.
 Subtyping for character classes is subclassing, `lub` is class union and `glb` is class intersection.
 * Any type like `tuple[int, void]` is considered equivalent to `void` in _all circumstances_ (also as return types).
 Since tuple instances with void fields do not exist, any such type is "void" of values.
 The canonical type that represents the empty set of values is `void`.
 The same holds for function type parameters: `int (void, int)` is equivalent to `void` for the same reason.
 Functions with `void` parameters do not exist in Rascal, hence such type terms are canonically reduced to `void`.
 This reduction to one simple case is essential for downstream analyses --- for example, the static checking of assignments and return values (where `void` is treated exceptionally).
 Another example is the semantics of dynamic dispatch where a `void` return type produced by the dynamic instantiation of type variables will lead to overload application failure (`CallFailed`) and/or backtracking.
-* the implementation of the extend feature as well as the related overloading resolution were overhauled completely.
+* The implementation of the extend feature as well as the related overloading resolution were overhauled completely.

 ### Tutor improvements

-* For disambiguation purpuses the package URLs have changed on the generated websites: For example: `https://www.rascal-mpl.org/docs/Packages/Clair/` is now `https://www.rascal-mpl.org/docs/Packages/org.rascalmpl.clair`.
+* For disambiguation purposes the package URLs have changed on the generated websites: For example: `https://www.rascal-mpl.org/docs/Packages/Clair/` is now `https://www.rascal-mpl.org/docs/Packages/org.rascalmpl.clair`.
-* tutor indexing and compilation was made (more) incremental per Markdown file, documentation folder and Rascal module.
+* Tutor indexing and compilation was made (more) incremental per Markdown file, documentation folder and Rascal module.
 If modules are removed from a project or renamed, the incrementally constructed index in `target/classes/docs/index.value` is _not_ automatically invalidated.
 Only removing that file (`mvn clean`) will uncover all possible linking errors introduced by the removal/renaming.
 Otherwise only modules which have been edited will be re-documented.
 Old errors in unchanged modules are always reported again with each incremental run.
-* added progress bar for loading indices and compiling Markdown code.
+* Added progress bar for loading indices and compiling Markdown code.
-* added optional author lists to a package's presentation.
+* Added optional author lists to a package's presentation.
-* better error handling around the screenshot feature.
+* Better error handling around the screenshot feature.
-* added a call-out feature
+* Added a call-out feature.
-* added `rascal-declaration` blocks, which show as simple highlighted top-level declarations in the documentation, but are declared in the currently running REPL as a side-effect for later use.
+* Added `rascal-declaration` blocks, which show as simple highlighted top-level declarations in the documentation, but are declared in the currently running REPL as a side-effect for later use.
-* show issue tracker location on the main page
+* Show issue tracker location on the main page.
-* modules called `demo*` (case insensitive) or modules nested under packages called `demo` are presented differently than normal modules.
+* Modules called `demo*` (case insensitive) or modules nested under packages called `demo` are presented differently than normal modules.
 Their tests are always shown fully and the bodies of all functions are expanded fully in the documentation.
-* if a code block expects errors but no errors are reported, this is now flagged as an error.
+* If a code block expects errors but no errors are reported, this is now flagged as an error.
-* added citations and funding to the main page of a package (not optional)
+* Added citations and funding to the main page of a package (not optional).
-* added github links to sources where possible.
+* Added github links to sources where possible.
-* ambiguous link errors now propose a minimal amount of _exact_ and _shortest_ solutions for chosing one of the current alternatives.
+* Ambiguous link errors now propose a minimal amount of _exact_ and _shortest_ solutions for choosing one of the current alternatives.

 ### Standard Library Maintenance